Department of motor vehicles

 A department of motor vehicles (DMV) is a government agency that administers motor vehicle registration and driver licensing.
 In countries with federal states such as in North America, these agencies are generally administered by subnational entities, while in unitary states such as many of those in Europe, DMVs are organized nationally by the central government.

 Terminology and organization

-Driver licensing and vehicle registration in the United States are handled by the state government in all states but Hawaii, where local governments perform DMV functions.
+Driver licensing and vehicle registration in the United States are handled by the state government in all states but Hawaii, where the states' local governments perform DMV functions.
 In Canada, driver licensing and vehicle registration are handled at the provincial government level.

 United States

 The Uniform Vehicle Code prefers the name "Department of Motor Vehicles".
 The acronym "DMV" is most commonly used to describe the agency (where it exists); however, diverse titles are used in different jurisdictions.